asiitj/rackspace-code-challenge/README.md

 (Code Tested on Ruby Version 2.6.3)
 To run the code:

-1. Install Ruby (Version 2.6.x Recommended)
+1. Install Ruby (Version 2.6.x Recommended) on the machine
 2. Open Ruby Interpreter by using command `irb` in the root directory of code
 3. Run command `load './run.rb'` inside interpreter
 4. Now create new cart by command `cart = Cart.new`